haroldadmin/Vector/docs/usage/basics.md

 ): VectorViewModel<NotesListState>(initialState)
 ```

 Our ViewModel has a dependency on an `initialState` object.
-Therefore, this ViewModel can **not** be handled directly with the `ViewModelProviders` class in the AndroidX Lifecycle library.
+Therefore, this ViewModel can **not** be instantiated automatically with the `ViewModelProviders` class in the AndroidX Lifecycle library.
 We shall see how to get a hold of this ViewModel in the section on the [presenter class](#getting-hold-of-the-viewmodel).

 The `initialState` parameter represents the default state of UI.
 Our ViewModel needs this in order to be able to tell the presenter what to show the user when it first loads.